thuctran97/thuctran97/README.md

 - 👋 Hi, I’m @thuctran97
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Javascript, Typescript
+- 👀 Jack of all trades, Master of some
 - 📫 How to reach me ...

 <!---